learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 use a greeting other than "Hello," for that matter), we need to define a new function.

-What if there was some way to take what's similar about these functions &mdash;
-the fact that they all call `console.log()` with "Hello," a name, and an exclamation point &mdash; and substitute what's different (the name) as we go?
+What if there was some way to take what's similar about these functions — the fact that they all call `console.log()` with "Hello," a name, and an exclamation point — and substitute what's different (the name) as we go?

 Turns out, we can!
 We can use something called an _argument_ to pass information to a function.